Heads Hearts & Hands is unique in that every area of our service supports organizations that are already on the ground in Uganda.

 Medical Clinics

 Since 2017, H3 has employed Ugandans to provide medical services to their communities, including specialist care, surgeries, transportation, and medications.
-Each clinic day, we care for 350-600 patients, offering them free medical care and medicines.
-Over the past two years, we have identified about 40 people that need long-term care.
+Each clinic day, we care for 400-600 patients, offering them free medical care and medicines.
+Over the past few years, we have provided long-term care for 20-40 people per year.
 Our Ugandan partners on the ground in Kampala provide the crucial pieces to this long-term care over the rest of the calendar year.

 Scholarships

 We provide scholarships for students identified as being in need by our H3-Uganda team.
-One of our recipients is attending a seminary here in the States; several young people have been sponsored in their education at African Bible University; and we have helped young women to attend high school and college.
+We have sent aspiring pastors to seminary, students to African Bible University; and we have helped young women to attend high school and college.
 Young people without an education, especially young women, are at extreme risk in Uganda and they remain in poverty.

-We are sponsoring about 17 young people to attend high school, college, and even law school.
-H3 is developing a discipleship program for these students so that they will also receive leadership training and be equipped for service in their country and in their churches.
+We are looking to expand our scholarship program to be able to accept some of the students on our waiting list through individual sponsorship.
+Students attend boarding school, high school, college, and even doctoral programs.
+H3 has developed a discipleship program for these students so that they will also receive leadership training and be equipped for service in their country and in their churches.

 Skills Training and Family Entrepreneurship

 Ugandans face swift poverty when the family’s wage-earner passes away or becomes unable to work.
-H3 is developing skills training, particularly for women, to allow them to support their families day-to-day.
-Students are taught to make chapati, a typical Ugandan flatbread served on the streets; basket-making, soap-making, and paper and envelope-making.
+H3 has developed skills training, particularly for women, to allow them to support their families day-to-day.
+Women are taught to make chapati, a typical Ugandan flatbread served on the streets; basket-making, soap-making, and paper and envelope-making.
 These skills, while simple, will earn a family a living wage.
+The focus of our skills training is on the families of long-term patients who receive H3 care all year long.

 Spiritual Guidance

 Our counseling and preaching serves the students of African Bible University and helps area churches in their spread of the gospel.
-We are able to periodically serve by teaching classes at ABU.
+Our Ugandan staff provide spiritual guidance for the students and medical patients that we support.